 Our Hub Members run through the core of Back to Ours; after all, who knows more about how to engage Hull people in the Arts than the people living in the very hearts of Hull neighbourhoods?

-Our work with the Hub members has been concentrated in four areas – Bransholme, Derringham, North Hull & Orchard Park and East Hull – focussing on engaging new audiences.
-Hub members live and work in these areas so they’re the best people to fully understand them, and as the project’s developed, Hub members have started to come together more and look at the city as a whole.
+People often think Hubs are places, but they’re actually groups of people.
+Our work with our Hub members is currently concentrated in four areas – Bransholme, Derringham, North Hull & Orchard Park and East Hull – and always focussed on engaging new audiences.
+We currently have 45 active Hub members living and working across these areas, so they’re absolutely the best people to fully understand new audiences and chat to local residents about what they’d like to see and what they’re interested in.

 We always need people who are passionate about talking to their friends and neighbours, interested in the arts, or like what we do and want to get involved.

-You’ll get the inside scoop, finding out about events we’re thinking of producing and artists we’re working with before anyone else knows;
+- You’ll get the inside scoop, finding out about events we’re thinking of producing and artists we’re working with before anyone else knows;

-You’ll work together to steer the Back to Ours team to programme high-quality work tailored to different areas, helping spread the word about the amazing things happening;
+- You’ll work together to steer the Back to Ours team to programme high-quality work tailored to different areas, helping spread the word about the amazing things happening;

-You’ll have opportunities to go and see events as part of the Back to Ours programme.
+- You’ll have opportunities to go and see events as part of the Back to Ours programme.